nithishsekar/nithishsekar.github.io/_pages/about.md

 ---
+layout: single
 permalink: /about/
 title: "About"
+last_modified_at:
-#toc: true
+toc: true
 ---
 ## Introduction

-Hello Human Visitors!
+Hello Human and Alien Visitors!

 I'm Nithish, a Big Data Engineer from Chennai, India.

-## Purpose
+## Skills

-I intend to use this page as a medium to
+I intend to use this page to blog about technologies like
-- share knowledge about different technologies
-- blog about specific use cases
+- Spark
+- Hadoop
+- Scala
+- Python